 Heat 1 tablespoon oil over medium heat.
-Add the longbeans and stir-fry until they start to shrivel or "pucker" and turn brown (5 - 7 minutes).
-Remove the long beans and drain in a colander or on paper towels.
+Add the longbeans and stir-fry until they start to shrivel or "pucker" and turn brown, 5 to 7 minutes.
+Remove the longbeans and drain in a colander or on paper towels.

-Heat 1 tablespoon oil in the wok on high heat.
+Heat the remaining 1 tablespoon oil in the wok on high heat.

 Add the longbeans and the remaining ingredients.